parmag/fixefid/README.md

 ## Getting started
+The JDK compliance level is 1.6 or greater.
 To include jar library in your java project, download or add dependency from <a href="https://mvnrepository.com/artifact/com.github.parmag/fixefid" target="_blank">MVN Repository</a>.

 To include maven dependency of fixefid version 1.0.0 in your pom.xml, add this: